ncolomer/energy-monitor/README.md

 The module was built to fit any standard electrical panel (same form factor as a circuit breaker).
 It does not collect data directly but rather fetches metrics from [Lechacal](http://lechacal.com/)'s [RPICT](http://lechacal.com/wiki/index.php?title=Raspberrypi_Current_and_Temperature_Sensor_Adaptor) module and Enedis [Linky](https://fr.wikipedia.org/wiki/Linky) electric meter (France national power provider).

 I built this project to observe and store my own energy consumption, to eventually improve them.
-And also because it looked —and was— a cool DIY project.
+And also because it looked a cool DIY project (it actually was!).

+:warning: My electrical installation has three-phase power supply.
+Even though the project may run for a one-phase power, it may also need some adaptation.
+Any contribution welcome!

 ![GitHub release (latest SemVer)](https://img.shields.io/github/v/release/ncolomer/energy-monitor?label=latest%20release&sort=semver&style=for-the-badge)